Skip to main content

 Forum Adlershof co.vent

-A guided tour of the science city Adlershof (Wissenschaftsstadt Adlershof) in Berlin's Treptow-Köpenick district will give you a good impression of the innovative power of the capital.
-In addition to the technology park, which is the largest in Germany, you can also visit the Adlershof campus or the television studios.
-Take a journey through 100 years of aviation history or learn more about current sustainability issues and prototypes of the energy transition.
+On a guided tour of the science city of Adlershof in Berlin’s Treptow-Köpenick district, you’ll gain a good insight into the capital’s innovative spirit.
+In addition to the technology park – incidentally the largest in the whole of Germany – you can also visit the Adlershof Campus or the television studios.
+Take a journey through 100 years of aviation history or learn more about prototypes for the energy transition.

 Book a private tour